hc017/CyberResponse/README.md

    yarn install
    ```

-4. Create a .env file or rename .env.example to .env and add your own configuration.

-5. Now you can run the project, start the development server.
+4. Now you can run the project, start the development server.
    ```bash
    npm start
    ```